 Getting hit with CG-NAT:

 Something to look out for is ISP’s that use “CG-NAT”.
-Essentially, this is one public IP address shared amongst many people for internet meaning you can’t open ports (vital if you’re hosting a game or have a web server on your connection for example).
-Most providers allow an opt-out of this by purchasing a static IP address however there are also a few that don’t.
-For most people who want internet this is totally fine but if you’re a gamer and host many games then you may want to consider either going to an ISP without CG-NAT or asking them about opting out.
-I’m not going to list the ISP’s that have this, instead, you’re best to look at your ISP’s FAQ page or ask them about it if this is important to you.
+Essentially, this is one public IP address shared amongst many people for internet meaning you can’t open ports (vital if you’re hosting a game server or have a web server on your connection for example).
+Most providers allow an opt-out of this by purchasing a static IP address or even simply asking if you’re able to have a public IP address but if you’re just doing standard internet things, playing modern online games etc you likely won’t even know you’re behind a CG-NAT connection.
+This is becoming more and more common only because IPv4 addresses are incredibly expensive for internet service providers as they have simply run out.
+I’m not going to list providers who use CG-NAT as if this is vitally important to you then you’re best to look into their FAQ and decide for yourself.

 ISP Provided email: